Heather Graham, 50, Sizzles In Black Leather Miniskirt And Stockings: ‘Felt Cute…Might Delete Later’

 Those who chose not to convey their adoration in words left strings of affectionate emoji.

-In a post covered by The Inquisitr several months ago, Heather reminisced about her performance in Boogie Nights – referring to herself in the caption as the “OG Rollergirl.”
+In a post covered by The Inquisitr several months ago, Heather reminisced about her performance in Boogie Nights with Mark Wahlberg – referring to herself in the caption as the “OG Rollergirl.”
 She rocked a pair of shiny gold skates with a cute printed romper and expressed her admiration for the “cool” girls embracing the sport, particularly during the coronavirus quarantine.